fluxninja/aperture/docs/content/reference/configuration/controller.md

 <dt>blocking_execution</dt>
 <dd>

-(bool, default: `false`) When true, the scheduler will run jobs synchronously, waiting for each execution instance of the job to return before starting the next execution.
+(bool) When true, the scheduler will run jobs synchronously, waiting for each execution instance of the job to return before starting the next execution.
 Running with this option effectively serializes all job execution.